-Irish coffee has become one of the most popular coffee drinks around the world.
-This smooth, creamy concoction of hot coffee, Irish whiskey, sugar, and cream will fill you with warmth and comfort.
-Irish coffee is the perfect beverage for snuggling by the fire on a chilly day or relaxing on the sofa after dinner.
+Irish coffee has become one of the most popular coffee cocktails around the world.
+This smooth, creamy concoction will fill you with warmth and comfort.

-A Wee bit of Whiskey History
+A Wee bit of History

 Whiskey has its origins in Scotland and Ireland through monks who learned the skill of distillation on their travels.
-The oldest licensed whiskey distillery in the world is over 400 years old (licensed in1608).
+The oldest licensed whiskey distillery in the world is over 400 years old (licensed in 1608).
 It's located in Bushmills, Northern Ireland and is also called Bushmills.

 Despite the barley tax imposed by the Crown in the 1850s, Bushmills continues to distill malted barley (known as 'pure malt' or 'single malt' whiskey) in all of its whiskeys, whereas most distilleries began distilling blended whiskey, adding corn or other grains.

-Sipping on an Irish coffee is a fun way to celebrate the Emerald Isle.
+Sipping on this drink is a fun way to celebrate the Emerald Isle.
 There is no better day of the year to do so.
 Its perfect balance of bitter and sweet flavors goes down delightfully smooth!
-To make your drink even more festive, try adding shamrock sprinkles instead of the chocolate ones or rim the glass with the sprinkles!
+Cheers to my Irish friends!

 📋Recipe

-Irish Coffee
+Irish Coffee Cocktail

 Ingredients